craigloewen-msft/wedding-invite-template/README.md

 - 📸 Photo gallery
 - 📝 RSVP form with Azure Functions backend
 - 🎨 Beautiful animations and transitions

-## Demo

-Visit the live demo to see the template in action.

 ## Quick Start